 You will be seen by an eye specialist quickly and taken through your treatment options

 You are more likely to reverse any eye damage if you find it early on.
-That is why going to your annual eye screening is essential.
+That is why going to regular eye screening appointment is essential.

 Your regular eye screening will help you keep track of how your eyes are doing.
-And to reduce your risk of serious complications with your eyes there are some things you can do alongside your eye screening such as:
+But there are steps you can take to reduce your risk of developing serious complications too.
+These include:

-- look out for any changes to your sight e.g. floaters, dimmer vision, struggling to see in the dark
+- looking out for any changes to your sight e.g. floaters, dimmer vision, struggling to see in the dark

-- keep on top of your blood pressure and cholesterol levels
+- keeping on top of your blood pressure and cholesterol levels